oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/localizations.md

 ## Localizations of multivariate polynomial rings

-The available types of multiplicative sets are
+Various primitive types of multiplicative sets are available, such as
 ```@docs
 MPolyComplementOfPrimeIdeal{
     BaseRingType,